Study Trip to the Netherlands, 29-30 April 2025

-The learning mobility to the Netherlands on April 29–30, 2025, was an exciting and innovation-focused experience, centered around job shadowing at the headquarters of internationally renowned cleaning technology developer I-team Global in Eindhoven, affectionately known as the ‘Disneyland of Cleaning,’ and at NESO, the largest cleaning training center in the Netherlands, where job shadowing took place in practical learning environments.
+The study trip to the Netherlands on 29-30 April 2025 was an exciting and innovation-focused experience, centred around job shadowing at the headquarters of internationally renowned cleaning technology developer I-team Global in Eindhoven, affectionately known as the ‘Disneyland of Cleaning,’ and at NESO, the largest cleaning training center in the Netherlands, where job shadowing took place in practical learning environments.

-Participants in the learning mobility included Järvamaa Vocational Education Centre, Eesti Liinirongid AS, Sol Baltics OÜ, P.Dussmann, Tartu Vocational College, Elva Hospital, Arkaadia Puhastus, Tartu Health Care College, Ida-Viru Central Hospital, and Pesuekspert.
-The learning mobility was supported by Erasmus+ consortium learning mobility project no. 2024-1-EE01-KA121-VET-000236654.
+Participants in the study trip included Järvamaa Vocational Education Centre, Eesti Liinirongid AS, Sol Baltics OÜ, P.Dussmann, Tartu Vocational College, Elva Hospital, Arkaadia Puhastus, Tartu Health Care College, Ida-Viru Central Hospital, and Pesuekspert.
+The study trip was supported by Erasmus+ consortium learning mobility project no. 2024-1-EE01-KA121-VET-000236654.

-Participants in the learning mobility included Järvamaa Vocational Education Centre, Eesti Liinirongid AS, Sol Baltics OÜ, P.Dussmann, Tartu Vocational College, Elva Hospital, Arkaadia Puhastus, Tartu Health Care College, Ida-Viru Central Hospital, and Pesuekspert.
-The learning mobility was supported by Erasmus+ consortium learning mobility project no. 2024-1-EE01-KA121-VET-000236654.
+Participants in the study trip included Järvamaa Vocational Education Centre, Eesti Liinirongid AS, Sol Baltics OÜ, P.Dussmann, Tartu Vocational College, Elva Hospital, Arkaadia Puhastus, Tartu Health Care College, Ida-Viru Central Hospital, and Pesuekspert.
+The study trip was supported by Erasmus+ consortium learning mobility project no. 2024-1-EE01-KA121-VET-000236654.

 What did we learn and how can we apply it in Estonia?